Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Method

-Note that the conditional expected value of each $Z_{nk}$ in Equation (\ref{Z_nk1}), obtained at the last iteration $t^*$, is used to infer the cluster assignment of each cell.
-Thus, we obtain the decision that cell $n$ belongs to cluster $k$ if that cluster is the one with the highest expected value (highest probability); that is:
+Note that the conditional expected value of each $Z_{nk}$ in Equation (\ref{Z_nk1}), obtained at the last (upon convergence) iteration $t^*$, is used to infer the cluster assignment of each subject.
+Thus, we obtain the decision that subject $n$ belongs to cluster $k$ if that cluster is the one with the highest expected value (highest probability); that is:

 Algorithm \ref{alg::ZIP_No_X} in the Appendix summarizes the EM algorithm for the ZIP mixture model without covariates.